callpraths/callpraths.github.io/_drafts/browser-task-queues.markdown

 <x-chronote id="xc-awaited-promise" store="awaitedPromise"></x-chronote>
 </x-chronote-with-latency>

 No change.
-This is not surprising: simply making an operation asynchronous makes no difference since `save()` still waits for the comporession to complete.
+This is not truly surprising: simply making an operation asynchronous makes no difference since `save()` still waits for the comporession to complete.

     TODO(prprabhu) Introduce microtask queue, but as a task queue.